-This is the size of one of the graphics bit planes.
-It is used only if the scan lines in the bit plane are not sequential.
-EXAMPLE The IBM P.C. uses 16k or 4000h of memory for it's graphics.
+This is the size of the graphics memory.
+It is used only if the scan lines in memory are not sequential.

+The IBM P.C. uses 16k or 4000h of memory for it's graphics.
 It also breaks this memory into two 8k sections with even and odd scan lines coming from alternate sections (segments).
 Thus the IBM has a plane size of 4000h.

-This is set to either true or false as required.
-If the most significant bit of a byte in the bit map is the leftmost on the screen this should be set to TRUE else it is set to FALSE.
+msb_first This is set to either true or

+false as required.
+If the most

+significant bit of a byte in

+the bit map is the leftmost on

+the screen this should be set

+to TRUE else it is set to

+FALSE.

-This is set to either true or false as required.
+byte_swap This is set to either true or false as required.
 If leftmost byte of a scan line has an even address then this is FALSE else it is TRUE.